ppy/osu-wiki/news/2019-06-12-project-loved-week-of-june-9th.md

 180 BPM, 2:12 | 7.45★
 *description written by [-Roxas](https://osu.ppy.sh/users/1986262)*

 With Kaifin's new album "Duality" having dropped on the 7th of June ([be sure to check it out!](https://twitter.com/kaifinowo/status/1136845697141993473)), what's a better time to have a Kaifin map appear in Loved?
-If you have played any of Kaifin's maps, you'll know that his maps are far from standard and get very very technical.
-"Future cider" really pushes your reading with many complicated patterns, including spaced bursts and triples, fast and slow sliders, and a few slider streams chucked in here and there.
+If you have played any of Kaifin's maps, you'll know that they're far from standard and get very very technical.
+"Future cider" really pushes your reading skill with many complicated patterns, including spaced bursts and triples, fast and slow sliders, and a few slider streams chucked in here and there.
 This map isn't 7.4 stars for nothing, and it'll truly test your abilities as a player.
 Good luck if you decide to attempt this map!

 [![](/wiki/shared/news/2019-06-12-project-loved-week-of-june-9th/osu/10-idola-no-circus.jpg)](https://osu.ppy.sh/community/forums/topics/FORUM_TOPIC_ID)